sgrmhrzn/react-app/README.md

-# ASP.NET API
-Contains dotnet API to get access of todo list from database.
-Also handles authorization with jwt token of azure ad.

-## Run app
-- cd API/ToDoListAPI
-- dotnet run

 # React Client
 React SPA developed with vite and typescript.
 Authentication with azure ad account and it handles the todo list.